 Shambaling Boutique Hotel is a quiet hotel with a spiritual vibe.
-It is operated by a Sherpa family who originate from the Himalayan foothills near Everest.
+It is operated by a Sherpa family who originates from the Himalayan foothills near Everest.
 It is located in the Boudha neighborhood of Kathmandu, and a pleasant 7-minute walk along back alleys and local markets from the famous Boudhanath Stupa.

 - Very nicely appointed rooms that show that the owners really care about their hotel.
 Each floor has its own color theme.

 - Spacious garden and rooftop that is being used for yoga events.